9 Superior Tips For Resin Art Beginners

 6. Curing Your Resin Art

-All resin is different, but many epoxy resins require the same kind of environment to cure.
+All resins are different, but many epoxy resins require the same kind of environment to cure.
 You will want a temperature that stays relatively consistent and does not fluctuate.
 A room where the climate is well controlled to about 70-75 degrees Fahrenheit is typically best suited.
 You do not want to place your resin in a cold or damp place.

 Be sure to cover your resin piece with a cardboard box or something similar to prevent debris from falling in it while it is still curing.
-I cannot count the amount of times a cat hair ended up in my art work!
+I cannot count the number of times cat hair has ended up in my artwork!

 7. Sanding Your Resin Projects

-This is an optional step, but typically necessary to a certain degree.
-Many times your resin artwork will cure with sharp edges.
-I recommend wet sanding your resin art starting with around a 150 grit wet/dry sandpaper.
+This is an optional step but typically necessary to a certain degree.
+Many times, your resin artwork will cure with sharp edges.
+I recommend wet sanding your resin art starting with around 150 grit wet/dry sandpaper.
 Simply pour a bit of water onto the paper or wet the art piece itself.

-In a circular motion you can rub your resin art piece onto the surface of the sandpaper until the sharp edge is flat or dulled.
-You will notice that your resin piece now has a milky color on that area of the piece.
+In a circular motion, rub your resin art piece onto the surface of the sandpaper until the sharp edge is flat or dulled.
+You will notice that your resin piece now has a milky color in that area.

 8. What Can You Make With Resin?

-Starting out as a beginner with resin you may wonder why types of things can you even make with it.
+If you are a beginner with resin, you may wonder what types of things you can make with it.
 Here is a list of the most common things you can make with resin.

 • Coasters